MGProx: A nonsmooth multigrid proximal gradient method with adaptive restriction for strongly convex optimization: Abstract

 \section{Abstract}

 We study the combination of proximal gradient descent with multigrid for solving a class of possibly nonsmooth strongly convex optimization problems.
 We propose a multigrid proximal gradient method called MGProx, which accelerates the proximal gradient method by multigrid, based on using hierarchical information of the optimization problem.
 MGProx applies a newly introduced adaptive restriction operator to simplify the Minkowski sum of subdifferentials of the nondifferentiable objective function across different levels.
 We provide a theoretical characterization of MGProx.
 First we show that the MGProx update operator exhibits a fixed-point property.
-Next, we show that the coarse correction is a descent direction for the fine variable in the general nonsmooth case.
+Next, we show that the coarse correction is a descent direction for the fine variable of the original fine level problem in the general nonsmooth case.
 Lastly, under some assumptions we provide the convergence rate for the algorithm.
-In the numerical tests, we show that MGProx has a faster convergence speed than several competing methods on nonsmooth convex optimization problems such as the Elastic Obstacle Problem.
+In the numerical tests on the Elastic Obstacle Problem, which is an example of nonsmooth convex optimization problem where multigrid method can be applied, we show that MGProx has a faster convergence speed than competing methods.

 \begin{MSCcodes} 49J52, 49M37, 65K05, 65N55, 90C25, 90C30, 90C90 \end{MSCcodes}